Carbon monoxide detector: Installation

 The devices can either be battery-operated or AC-powered (with or without a battery backup).
 Battery-powered devices advertise a battery lifetime of up to 10 years.
-The gas sensors in CO alarms have a limited life span, typically two to five years.
+The gas sensors in a CO alarm have a limited life span, typically two to five years.
 Newer models are designed to signal a need to be replaced after a set period.
-CO detectors all have "test" buttons like smoke detectors, but the test buttons only test the battery, electronic circuit, and buzzer, not the alarm’s ability to sense gas.
+CO detectors all have "test" buttons like smoke detectors, but the test buttons only test the battery, electronic circuit, and buzzer, not the alarm's ability to sense gas.

-According to the carbon monoxide guidelines of the National Fire Protection Association, CO detectors should be installed in each sleeping area in a dwelling, and each detector should be located "on the wall, ceiling or other location as specified in the installation instructions that accompany the unit".
+According to the carbon monoxide guidelines of America's National Fire Protection Association, CO detectors should be installed in each sleeping area in a dwelling, and each detector should be located "on the wall, ceiling or other location as specified in the installation instructions that accompany the unit".
+People living in all-electric homes do not need CO detectors unless there is an attached garage with a non-electric car, or if a backup generator is used too close to the living quarters.

 CO detectors are available as stand-alone models, or system-connected devices which can be monitored remotely.